Share on facebook

 6. For a (pricey) view: Ciel de Paris

-The special February 14th prix-fixe at Ciel de Paris is a jaw-dropping 215€ per person.
+The prix-fixe menu at Ciel de Paris is a none-too-shabby 145€ per person.
 But don’t lose hope at getting into this restaurant on the 57th floor of Tour Montparnasse with a panoramic view of Paris.
-The bar is open from 12pm to 6pm and 7pm to 11pm, so grab a seat and cheers your date with a 19€ cocktail.
+The bar is open from 8:30am to 12:30am, so grab a seat and cheers your date with a 19€ cocktail.
 If you’re there from 2:30pm to 5:30pm or 7pm to 10:30pm, order one of the plates to share off the bar menu.
-(There’s an affordable 14€ cheese plate if you blow all your money on drinks.)
 Of course, the highlight really is the view.
 It’ll take your breath away. — Tour Montparnasse, 56 étage, 33 avenue du Maine, 75015

 7. For an unconventional evening: L’Avant Comptoir de la Mer

 If your Stateside tradition is to spurn the prix-fixe menus and gifts for sushi and a movie, head to L’Avant Comptoir de la Mer.
 The attached restaurant, Le Comptoir, has a waiting list months long, but you can just walk right into this bar-restaurant.
 Once you find the entrance, that is.
 Through flaps of plastic curtains next to a seafood counter on the street, you’ll find a bar and a few high-top tables.
-Sitting knee to knee at the counter with your date, order a glass of wine, dig into your basket of bread and mound of butter, and enjoy a tapas-style seafood dinner.
-Three dishes is about enough for each person (sharing is encouraged — and romantic) and with wine you’ll have a waiting-list worthy meal for less than 30€ each. — 3 Carrefour de l’Odéon, 75006
+Sitting (or standing) knee to knee at the counter with your date, order a glass of wine, dig into your basket of bread and mound of butter, and enjoy a tapas-style seafood dinner.
+Three dishes is about enough for each person (sharing is encouraged — and romantic) and with wine you can have a waiting-list worthy meal for less than 30€ each. — 3 Carrefour de l’Odéon, 75006

 8. For a romantic courtyard: Amour Restaurant